Heng-Quan/Quan_2022_data/README.md

 # Quan_2022_data
-conditional mean data in draft 'How Do Different Processes Shape Temperature Probability Distributions?
+This page contains the conditional mean data in draft 'How Do Different Processes Shape Temperature Probability Distributions?
 A Percentile-averaged Temperature Tendency Decomposition'
+We will upload .mat files very quickly.